pairshaped/curlingio-docs/docs/event-management/teams.md

 ## Team Recommendations

 If you asked for a team or skip name for your event, then you can leverage Curling IO's team recommendations.
-Click on the **Team recommendations** button.
+Click on the **Recommendations** button.
 If you don't see this button it is because you aren't asking for a team or skip name and therefor the system cannot assemble teams for you.

-On the team recommendations screen, you will see a list of team suggestions.
+On the recommendations screen, you will see a list of team suggestions.
 These suggestions will be updated whenever a new registration occurs, and will include _New Team_ suggestions as well as _Team Update_ suggestions as new teams and curlers register.

 Click the **Create Team** or **Update Team** button to accept the recommendation and assemble your teams.